spsforks/SCons-scons-wiki/DeprecatedFeatures.md

 In the table below, a '?' indicates an estimated or unknown value and a '??' indicates a projected future time.
 The most recently announced are at the top.

+Note that Python version support is handled a bit differently.
+While there is a small component that is an "active" SCons feature - bytecode strings for certain scenarios - mostly the Python version isn't really part of SCons.
+Since old versions restrict the syntax that can be used, SCons is now tracking more closely to the versions of cPython supported by upstream and is not using the long deprecation sequence for this.

 TODO:  Go through old release notes and/or mailing list archives to nail down "Announced."

 Stage       | Description